 06: Beyond Siwa: Day Trips Outside the City

-07: How Friendly is Siwa?: Females, Families, and Furbabies
+07: How Friendly is Siwa?: Females and Families

 Even though the bus drops you off at the edge of the downtown core, most city dwellers will arrive in Siwa, look around, and wonder where all the people went.
 And this is why people escape to Siwa to begin with – where else would you find this level of natural serenity if not in an oasis inhabited by 35,000 people who mainly work in tourism or agriculture?

 While Siwa is quite obviously a desert – which means it’s really hot in the morning, freezing at night, and is best frequented between the months of October to March – it’s full of natural [often hot] springs, so bring both a jacket and a bathing suit.